 Educational Leadership and Management MA is for those looking to pursue a leadership role within an educational organisation.
-Warwick's Centre for Education Studies uses a client-orientated focus, with multi-pronged routes to train you for a scholarly career or research-informed professional practice.
+Warwick's Education Studies uses a client-orientated focus, with multi-pronged routes to train you for a scholarly career or research-informed professional practice.

 This MA is ideal for you if you wish to develop your abilities as an educational leader or manager.
 The course offers a multi-pronged approach, which enables the development of an academic career route as well as research-informed professional practice.
 At the end of the course, we anticipate that you will have developed reflective and critical capabilities, providing you with a sound basis for your next career move, alongside the necessary knowledge and skills to respond to a variety of educational leadership challenges within your organisation.